teuton-software/teuton/docs/learn/14-moodle_id.md

 ## tt_moodle_id

 Add a new field called `tt_moodle_id` to each case in "config.yaml".
-Fill it with the student's identification (For example, the email registered on the Moodle, or ID number, etc.).
+Fill it with the student's Moodle identification.
+For example, registered email on or ID number on Moodle platform.

 Example: